Bill-Bulgari/AI-and-Data-Science/README.md

-# Data-Science
+# AI-and-Data-Science
-Compilation of general Data Science projects.
+Compilation of AI-and-Data-Science projects.